-In this chapter of TestNG tutorial, we will create a TestNG project from scratch and write our very first test script using TestNG.
-We will begin by setting up a TestNG project first and then move on to writing the scripts.SEE MORE →
+In this chapter, we'll create a TestNG project from scratch and write our first test script using TestNG.
+Check it out now!SEE MORE →

 Ready to run your first Cucumber script and leverage TestNG capabilities to perform parallel testing?
 Check out our guide on Automation Testing With Selenium, Cucumber & TestNG.SEE MORE →